querycert/querycert.github.io/icfp17/resources/README.md

 ## Compile and execute a query step by step

-We detail step by step how to compiler the query `~/samples/camp_rule/icfp17.camp_rule` presented in the paper.
+We detail step by step how to compile the query `~/samples/camp_rule/icfp17.camp_rule` presented in the paper.
 Then, we show how to use the Makefile to simplify the compilation.